TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/pico2-manual.md

 -----------------------------------------------------------------------------------------------------------------------
 On First Start:

-I asked to do so, do a four-arrow corner calibration - press at the TIP of each arrow just ONCE.
-If you make a mistake and press the same corner twice it is likely that you will need a reset with the nuke.uf2 file (also provided here), because the LCD will not read the correct corner keys being touched.
+If asked to do so, do a four-arrow corner calibration - press at the TIP of each arrow just ONCE.
+If you make a mistake and press the same corner twice it is likely that you will need a reset with the nuke.uf2 file (also provided here in the Extras section), because the LCD will not read the correct corner keys being touched.

 If the LCD had been used before in a rotate 180 configuration, then loading newer version firmware will have the effect that the wrong key will respond when pressing on the LCD screen.
 Unfortunately this will require resetting